These photos illustrate our typical practice, but, due to Covid, we will focus on no-contact training until it is safe

 These skills are ideal for law enforcement officers, women, men, teens or anyone who may face a larger, stronger opponent.
-Another valuable benefit to these techniques is that they work very effectively without causing excessive harm.
-They can take a person down with a minimum of injury, or, with a minor change, can cause wicked pain and destruction.
+These techniques work very effectively without causing excessive harm, yet with a minor adjustment they can cause serious destruction.

 You'll learn diverse skills that can provide you with the versatility to handle a wide variety of self-defense challenges.

 Takamiyagi sensei visiting Kodokai Dojo